 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2013, we did not complete all monitoring or testing for Lead and Copper.
-This was reported to the Dutchess County Health Department and based on the relatively low results from the 2010 testing the policy is to go back to yearly sampling.
-The next samples will be taken in June of 2014.
+During 2014, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.